-Deliverables Detected inputs:D6.1 and D6.2 describe the PIXEL architecture to be validated D0.1 and D0.2 describe the FIXEL architecture to be validated D4.2 and D4.3.
+Deliverables Detected inputs: D6.1 and D6.2 describe the PIXEL architecture to be validated D4.2 and D4.3.
 Models are fully described with their requirements for integration in D4.2.
 Moreover, predictive algorithms are being developed and a first description is available in D4.3.
 D5.3: The PEI (as a model) is describe and the software to be used in T7.5 is delivered.
-D3.2, D3.3 and D3.4 describe the requirements of the PIXEL architecture and the pilots to be developed and evaluated in the WP7.
-D7.1 is the first version of the integration report Detected outputs: D7.3 will complement the D7.2, explaining the lessons learnt during the execution WP7 and reporting the rest of WP7 tasks.
+D3.2, D3.3 and D3.4 describe the requirements of the PIXEL architecture and the pilots to be developed and evaluated in the D7.1 is the first version of the integration report Detected outputs: D7.3 will complement the D7.2, explaining the lessons learnt during the execution WP7 and reporting the rest of WP7 tasks.
 D8.3 and D8.4.
 The pilots developed in WP7 will be evaluated in WP8, both from a pure technical way and from business, economic and social perspective.
-Risks Risk N°18 - Delay in technical developments.
-A substantial delay in the completion of the technical developments of the platform and models implies a delay in the validation of the developments and in the development of the different pilot.
-Mitigation Measures : Firstly, conducting weekly meetings to have a better control of the state of the developments and minimize time deviations.
+Risk N°18 - Delay in technical developments.
+A substantial delay in the Risks completion of the technical developments of the platform and models implies a delay in the validation of the developments and in the development of the different pilot.
+Mitigation Measures: Firstly, conducting weekly meetings to have a better control of the state of the developments and minimize time deviations.
 Secondly, making incremental deliveries of software artifacts that allow pilots to advance without waiting for the latest version Risk N°19 - Technical documentation delayed or incomplete.
 A delay in documentation or poor-quality documentation will force both technical partners and ports to devote more effort to the development of pilots.
-Mitigation Measures : Involve the technical leaders of the pilots in the technical follow-up meetings so that they know first-hand the state of the developments Risk 20 - Delay in the availability of the infrastructure in the pilots.
+Mitigation Measures: Involve the technical leaders of the pilots in the technical follow-up meetings so that they know first-hand the state of the developments Risk 20 - Delay in the availability of the infrastructure in the pilots.
 If the infrastructure is not on time, the start of the technical part of the pilot will be delayed and the data and models cannot start to be integrated.
-Mitigation Measures : be flexible in the minimum requirements so that they have no problems in providing the minimum infrastructure Risk 22 - insufficient or untimely pilot data available.
+Mitigation Measures: be flexible in the minimum requirements so that they have no problems in providing the minimum infrastructure Risk 22 - insufficient or untimely pilot data available.
 The data required to develop the scenarios for the different ports are not on time or the quality of the data is not sufficient.
-Mitigation Measures : work with the ports in the definition of data sources and in the acquisition of the sensors, months before the beginning of the implementation of the pilots.
-Moreover, it could be possible to test the scenarios with simulated data or look for alternative data sources
+Mitigation Measures: work with the ports in the sources